operator-framework/operator-sdk/doc/user-guide.md

 	Size int32 `json:"size"`
 }
 type MemcachedStatus struct {
+	// Conditions represent the latest available observations of an object's state Conditions status.Conditions `json:"conditions"`

 	// Nodes are the names of the memcached pods
 	Nodes []string `json:"nodes"`
 }